-A Greek reading course in the Epistle to the Hebrews.
-The style of the syntax and the vocabulary of the Greek of this epistle is distinctive within the Greek of the New Testament.
-The syntax is more complex and reflects more the tastes of Asiatic than Attic.
+A Greek reading course in the "Epistle" to the Hebrews.
+The style of the syntax and the vocabulary of the Greek of this epistle are distinctive within the Greek of the New Testament.
+The syntax is more complex and reflects more the tastes of the Asiatic style than Attic (Luke-Acts).
 The vocabulary is more sophisticated and incorporates words and expressions found nowhere else in the New Testament.
-In general the style of the Greek of this Epistle reflects an author with a more Hellenistic education than the other authors of the New Testament.
+In general the style of the Greek reflects an author with a more Hellenistic education than the other authors of the New Testament.

-In addition to the benefits to the student's knowledge and experience in Greek, this study is also advantageous to the student of Greek because of other distinctive characteristics of the Epistle to the Hebrews.
+In addition to the benefits of the student's knowledge and experience in Greek, this study is also advantageous to the student of Greek because of other distinctive characteristics of the Epistle to the Hebrews.
 The Epistle is in fact far more characteristic of a sermon than an epistle.
-Moreover the Christology presented in Hebrews is has some found nowhere else in the New Testament.
+Moreover a very good portion of the Christology presented in Hebrews is found nowhere else in the New Testament.
+Hebrews is also an excellent illustration of early Christian hermeneutics.
 Hebrews also provides a window into the Jewish and Hellenistic milieu in which the initial proclamation of Christ took place.

-This study of Hebrews will also pay attention to understanding the flow of the argument of the sermon and how to communicate the same in a relevant manner to our modern audience.
+This study of Hebrews will also pay attention to understanding the flow of the argument of the sermon as a whole and how to communicate the overarching message of Hebrews in a relevant manner to our contemporary audience.